farneser/task-tracker-api/README.md

 * Daily Task Management: Enhance daily productivity by visualizing and prioritizing tasks for personal and professional growth.

+Comments:

+* The API is designed for individual users, not teams.
+As such, it does not include features for collaboration or sharing.
+* The API is not designed for large-scale projects.
+It is intended for personal use only.
+* To archive task you can archive all tasks or put task to columnId: `-1`

 ## Authentication

 Authentication is performed using JWT with refresh tokens and 256-bit encryption.